Bullets For Big Game Hunting

 Conclusion

-Fortunately, modern bullets from the major American bullet makers generally perform pretty well for their intended purpose.
-Choose a bullet intended for the type of game you are hunting in the cartridge of your choice, and it will probably do its job if you do yours.
+Fortunately, modern bullets from the major American bullet makers generally perform very well for their intended purpose.
+Choose a bullet intended for the type of game you are hunting and it will probably do its job, if you do yours.